know-your-rights

 • Washington Immigrant Solidarity Network (WAISN) Deportation Defense Hotline: 1-844-724-3737

-You can call this hotline if you have an interaction with ICE or see/know someone who is arrested by ICE.
-They will connect you to resources and keep track of ICE spottings.
+You can call this hotline if you have an interaction with immigration enforcement or see/know someone who is arrested by immigration enforcement.
+They can help connect you to resources.

 Start typing and press Enter to search